 Louis Vuitton at Selfridges

-The eccentric Japanese artist Yayoi Kusama is famous for her pieces and exhibitions, peppered with colourful polka dots and her renowned ‘pumpkin’ designs, symbolic of growth and fertility.
+The eccentric Japanese artist Yayoi Kusama is famous for her pieces and exhibitions peppered with colourful polka dots and her renowned ‘pumpkin’ designs symbolising growth and fertility.
 Following her exhibition at the Tate Modern, London, sponsors Louis Vuitton commissioned Kusama to design a large retail display at Selfridges on Oxford Street.

-Kusama had envisaged her trademark dots and circles trailing across a range of materials, including display tables, the floor, on which the pattern was intended to aid navigation around the space, as well as perforated arches and hanging ‘chandeliers’.
-Working alongside New York-based architect Marc Fornes of THEVERYMANY and using innovative construction techniques, we helped to bring the concept to life.
+Kusama had envisaged her trademark dots and circles trailing across a range of materials including display tables, the floor on which the pattern was intended to aid navigation around the space, as well as perforated arches and hanging ‘chandeliers’.
+Working alongside New York-based architects The Very Many and using innovative construction techniques, we helped to bring the concept to life.

 In order to cut polka dots into the carbon fibre, we used high-pressure water jets to cut the material with ease and minimise splintering.
 Sections were produced off-site using large, flat pieces of formwork, and assembled in situ to ensure speed and ease of formation.
 Connections were made using carbon-fibre strips whilst the pieces were supported by temporary foam scaffolding.